kunalparmar/kit-deploymentizer/README.md

 ##### configuration default name: kit.yaml

 This is a small configuration file used to configure paths and the plugin to be used by Deploymentizer.
 You can specify the file by passing in the --conf flag at startup.
 This is used to set the paths for the various files and configure the plugin used for loading env configuration.
+Paths can be a combination or relative or absolute paths.
+If relative, you can supply a `workdir` option from the command line to define the working directory, otherwise assumed to be the `$pwd`.

 Default `kit.yaml` looks like:
 ```